quko-tech/quko-tech.github.io/content/english/_index.md

   enable: true
   bg_image: "images/palada.gif"
   title: "WE LISTEN TO YOU"
-  content: "One of the main pillars of Quko is our philosophy of adapting the final solutions as much as possible to the needs of our customers.
+  content: "One of the main pillars of QUKO is our philosophy of adapting the final solutions as much as possible to the needs of our customers.

 We are aware of the problem that the implementation of such new technologies can pose to people from sectors far from digital technologies.
 In this sense, we aim to work closely with our users to achieve a complete and detailed characterization of each particular case, and thus offer a unique solution that fully adapts to their requirements.

-  At Quko we move away from generic solutions.
+  At QUKO we move away from generic solutions.
 Maintaining a close and trusting relationship with our customers is key to achieve the best results.
   "
   button:
     enable: false